-Imperial War Museum, Duxford: No policy, and rely on normal policies elsewhere in the plan - rejected as the museum is of national importance, and needs an appropriate policy framework to enable its continued evolution.
+Imperial War Museum, Duxford

+No policy, and rely on normal policies elsewhere in the plan - This alternative is not considered a reasonable alternative as the museum is of national importance, and needs an appropriate policy framework to enable its continued evolution.

-Papworth Everard West Central: Not include a policy - rejected as there is a risk that without a policy that all proposals brought forward for the reuse or redevelopment of vacant buildings or land within the centre of the village will be for residential uses.
+Papworth Everard West Central

+Not include a policy - This alternative is not the preferred approach as there is a risk that without a policy all proposals brought forward for the reuse or redevelopment of vacant buildings or land within the centre of the village will be for residential uses.
 It is important that the centre of the village includes a mix of uses including community and employment uses.